jayalmaraz/jay-almaraz.github.io/docs/sign-up/sign-up.md

 Anything listed in the `Extra Tasks` section may not be required to complete your initial profile, but might be good to include depending on your role in the team.
 Read through these carefully to see if any make sense to complete, given your situation.

 ## Next Steps

-As soon as your volunteer profile is completed you'll be signed in to your Campfire volunteer account.
-Welcome to Campfire!
+As soon as your volunteer profile is completed you'll be signed in to your Volaby volunteer account.
+Welcome to Volaby!

 Check out the [guide on applying to join a team](../volunteers/applying-to-join-a-team.md) for some things that you can do next.